 Hidden museum objects

-After the project, the 3D models and the related metadata are freely available with the CC0 license at the research data storage service IDA.
+Take a look on the simplified 3D objects in Sketchfab.
+The full resolution 3D models and the related metadata are available with a CC license (the license depends on the museum collection the object belongs to) at the research data storage service IDA.